peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 >While you conventionally drop off Catbells and cross the valley to climb Robinson, I decided to follow the Newlands Horeshoe

-Sat in my hotel room the night before, I couldn't help but chuckle at the weather report on MWIS.
+Sat in my hotel room the night before, I couldn't help but chuckle at the weather report on [MWIS](https://www.mwis.org.uk/english-welsh-forecast/LD/).
 There was torrential rain through the night followed by low cloud and gusty winds of 60mph: *"Walking ardous much of the day across the fells, difficult in places in morning.
 Some powerful gusts will run downslope."* Well, walking might be difficult but it didn't say anything about running, right?
 Anyway, they build us tough up north.

-The morning started well with an easy run out of Keswick through Portinscale.
+The morning started well, leaving Fisher's at 7:45 for an easy run out of Keswick through Portinscale.
 The calves were a little tight but nothing to worry about and I enjoyed the views afforded on the way up Catbells.
 It was to be the last view I saw for a while as I disappeared into the blanket of cloud that hung low over the hills.

 Visibility became worse and the wind and precipitation started to batter me.
 I ticked off Maiden Moor and High Spy, with a little help from a trusty OS Map and compass to make sure I was on course, before dropping down to Dale Head Tarn.